-Pin Name I/O Pin Description V REF Reference Voltage Input .
+Pin Name I/O Pin Description NC/144M N/A Not Connected to the die.
+Can be tied to any voltage level.
+NC/288M N/A Not Connected to the die.
+Can be tied to any voltage level.
+V {REF} Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V DD Power Supply Power Supply Inputs to the Core of the Device V SS Ground Ground for the Device V DDQ Power Supply Power Supply Inputs for the Outputs of the Device
+V {DD} Power Supply Power supply inputs to the core of the device V {SS} Ground Ground for the device V {DDQ} Power Supply Power supply inputs for the outputs of the device